okviz/okviz.github.io/_docs/get-started/updating.md

 menu_title:         Updating
 published:          true
 date:               2021-12-21
-modified:           2022-07-15
+modified:           2022-07-20
-order:              /01/02
+order:              /01/03
 ---
-Updating our visuals is an essential part of our committment.
-This is the only way to fix bugs and take advantage of the latest features of Power BI.
+Keeping code updated is an essential part of our committment.
+This is the only way to get rid of bugs and take advantage of the latest features of Power BI.
-From a user's perspective, updating a visual to a new version is a simple operation, but it requires different steps based on how our visuals have been installed.
+From a user's perspective, updating a visual to a new version is a simple operation, but it requires different steps based on how visuals have been installed.

 ## From a File

-The procedure to update a local visual file is identical to the one you follow during the installation:
+The updating process of a local visual file is almost identical to its installation:

 1. Open a report with Power BI Desktop or from the Power BI service.
 2. Select the ellipsis from the bottom of the ***Visualizations*** pane and choose ***Import a visual from a file*** from the dropdown menu.